ibm-cloud-docs/vpc/hpvs-security.md

 * Ensure that only required ports are opened and the ports are secured (TLS enabled).
 If you want to open up any port on the virtual server instance, ensure that you follow the security best practices.
 IBM is not responsible for any security incidents that arise from the usage of the port.
 * Ensure only trusted or known users are allowed access to the environment and virtual servers.
 * Employ the principle of least privilege where it is essential for minimizing security risks in your Docker environment.
 Avoid running containers as non-root users, or as privileged containers.
 * The AppArmor Linux kernel security module is enabled on virtual server instance.
-For more information, see [Using AppArmor](https://ubuntu.com/server/docs/security-apparmor).
+For more information, see [Using AppArmor](https://ubuntu.com/server/docs/apparmor){: external}.
 * You must observe the following best practices for the contract:
    - It is recommended that all sections of contract are encrypted.
 For more information, see [Contract encryption](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_encrypt).
    - To ensure the integrity of the contract, it is recommended that you sign the contract.
 For more information, see [Contract signature](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_sign).